devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 ## Additional things to learn.

-There are total type of files in Linux
+There are total type of files in Linux.
+Explore each of them.
+Directory and file is two of them.